Top-Level Domains (TLDs) for the Chinese market

 The Chinese authorities apply the Chinese Internet Content Provider (ICP) rules and regulations if you use the domain name to publish inside China.
 When writing this paper, the ICP rules and regulations do not apply if you use Chinese ccTLDs outside China.

 The Chinese authorities could stop using a Chinese domain name if they wish.
-Therefore, we recommend you not publish inappropriate materials for the Chinese market.
+Therefore, we recommend that you refrain from publishing inappropriate materials for the Chinese market.

 Brand registration checks